peterhartman/tmdb-elixir-req/README.md

-# TMDb Elixir
+# TMDb Elixir Req

-An Elixir library for the TMDb API based on `tmdb_elixir`
+An Elixir library for the TMDb API based on `tmdb_elixir` which uses Req instead of HTTPoison

 [Docs]